TomLouisKeller/asana_conky/README.md

 ## Description

 fetch asana tasks and write them to a (conky config) file
+in order to display it on the desktop

 ## Install